-Living a simple life often leads to less stress which, in turn, leads to more joy.
+Living a simple life often leads to less stress, and less stress can lead to more joy.

-Being intentional with the things you bring into your life whether that be friends, possessions, new work projects and so forth, will effectively put you in a position where you’re surrounded by things that are meaningful and bring joy to your life.
+Being intentional with the things you bring into your life whether that be friends, possessions, new work projects and so forth, will effectively put you in a position where you’re surrounded by things that are meaningful and bring you joy.

 You unsubscribe from the rat race.